-In the initial (Phase 1) implementation, the server will log all telemetry and status received to a single file on disk.
+In the initial implementation, the server will log all telemetry and status received to a single file on disk.
 An interface to Matlab will be written, allowing a simple Matlab script to extract the data corresponding to a particular telemetry stream/status item from this single file.
 A proposed log file format is described in Sec.
 5.

-Later versions of the server-side software (Phase 2) will allow near-real-time display and analysis of telemetry, as well as selective archiving.
+Possible enhancements to the server-side software could include near-real-time display and analysis of telemetry, as well as selective archiving.